ryancburton/AccelaCodingExercise/README.md

 Basic yet non-functional view created with Razor page.
 Normally this would be implemented using other better frameworks like Angular for Vue.

-Database can be hoted in Azure if deemed easiest
+Database is hoted in Azure.
+Evaluator would have to sent me their ip address to allow exception for Azure firewall.
+Please mail address to ryancburton@yahoo.co.uk.